dberos/authlite.js/README.md

 # authlite.js
 Lite authentication system for [Next.js](https://nextjs.org/).
-**authlite.js** is designed to simplify the authentication process fitting personal project needs, but can be used by anyone.
+**authlite.js** is designed to simplify the authentication process fitting personal project needs, but can be used by anyone who needs a simple layer of abstraction to their application.
 Currently maintained for `Next.js v15`.

+## Versions

+* v1.0.6 Removed OAuth providers as it's not the point of the library.

 ## Usage

 ### 1. Create ```.env``` with ```JWT_SECRET="..."```